 Your Initial Consultation

-Before your surgery, you will need to have a meeting with us to make sure you are a good candidate.
-This will be a virtual meeting, either over the phone or via FaceTime.
-Dr Broadhurst will ask you questions about your medical past, any prior surgeries, as well as any current medications.
-This will help us decide if you are a good candidate for surgery.
-You will be able to express your concerns about your breasts and what you hope to achieve with your breast asymmetry correction.
-You can also feel free to ask any questions or clarify any concerns.
+Before surgery, you will need to have a meeting with us to assess various important factors.
+Dr Broadhurst will ask you questions about your medical history, any prior surgeries, and any current medications.
+During this time, you can express your concerns about your breasts and what you hope to achieve with breast asymmetry correction.

-Dr Broadhurst will assess your condition in order to identify the exact problems you wish to fix.
-He will then be able to outline a treatment plan that suits your specific body and ideal outcomes.
-After this meeting, you should have a clear idea of what the surgery entails and how it can help you attain the breast symmetry you desire.
+Dr Broadhurst will assess your breast condition.
+He will then be able to outline a treatment plan that suits your specific needs.
+After this meeting, you should have a clear idea of what the surgery entails.

 Your Second Consultation

-Your second meeting with us will be a few weeks before your surgery date to make sure you know what to expect.
-It will take place at one of our Brisbane, Sunshine Coast, Hervey Bay, Bundaberg, or Ballina locations, at no cost to you.
+Your second meeting with us will take place at one of our Brisbane, Sunshine Coast, Hervey Bay, or Bundaberg locations.

 Procedure